 Gabriela Cardenas Palecek, M.D.

-There is no way to ensure that you will not have a miscarriage.
-But you can reduce your chances of having one by having preconception and prenatal visits.
+There's no way to ensure you will not have a miscarriage.
+But you can reduce your chances of having a miscarriage by having preconception and prenatal visits.
 Most miscarriages happen during the first trimester of pregnancy.

 Miscarriages are difficult to go through, but it's important to not give up.
 Many women who have miscarriages are able to have a baby in the future.
 After two consecutive clinical miscarriages, it's recommended to have a medical evaluation.
 Having a miscarriage can be tough to deal with.
 If you're having a hard time coping, talk to your health care provider.
 They will be able to help you find a counselor to speak with.

 Gabriela Cardenas Palecek, M.D., sees patients in Obstetrics & Gynecology in Eau Claire, Wisconsin.